-Is the Almighty Racist?
+Is God Racist?

 Before we go into the lesson, please check out these other articles as well as the video that goes over some other racial doctrines and exposed them: